jissac/SDCND/Term2/Highway_Driving/README.md

 ## Highway Driving

-### In this project, I wrote a path planning algorithm
+### In this project, I wrote a path planning algorithm in C++ that implements SAE Level 4 functionality.

 ---